ge-flight-analytics/EmsApi.Client/README.md

 * Dotnetcore 2.0+

 ## Compilation targets
-The project is built as a .netstandard2.0 library, which will allow it to work with .NET Framework 4.6.1+ and .NET core 2.0+
+The project is built as a .netstandard2.0 library, which will allow it to work with .NET Framework 4.6.1+ and .NET core 2.0+.
+Supported frameworks can be found [here](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md).

 ## Editor Prerequisites
 * Text editor or IDE of your choice